miqbaltariq/SECP1513202420251/03/TylerChok/readme.md

 >
 > <b>Moreover, since the task involved video creation, I got to master the fundamentals of video editing and adding effects, music and more to improve the video's entertainment value.
 >
-> <b>Finally, since this visit was a physical acitivity, I got to finally meet my group members and have fun together recording various clips and taking notes for what would be our submission of the video assignment.
-It had brought us closer as groupmates and friends, and communication was much more smoother compared to Assignment 1.
+> <b>Finally, since this visit was a physical activity, I got to finally meet my group members and have fun together recording various clips and taking notes for what would be our submission of the video assignment.
+It had brought us closer as groupmates and friends, and communication was more smoother compared to Assignment 1.

 <sub> *[Back to Top](#-hello-there-welcome-to-my-e-portfolio)* <sub>